 AC system diagnosis can be done by feeling the lines for the correct temperature/ pressure relationship.
 With gauges hooked up, the pressures can be measured and then diagnosed.

-Learn how to recover and recharge an AC system as well as replacing AC; compressors, condensers, evaporators, accumulators, receiver driers, H-blocks, orifice tubes and lines.
+Learn how to recover and recharge an AC system, including a review of compressors, condensers, evaporators, accumulators, receiver driers, H-blocks, orifice tubes, and lines.

 AC systems remove heat and moisture using refrigerants such as R134a in a closed system.
 The pressurized refrigerant boils after a pressure drop using the heat from the cabin of the vehicle.